 Although, the research study report had many issues and non-standardized assessment techniques were used.

-This substance may cause mild side effects such as nausea, dizziness, or migraine headache.
+A: This substance may cause mild side effects such as nausea, dizziness, or migraine headache.
 Less commonly, users have experienced anxiety, memory issues, and difficulty sleeping.
-In a very small number of cases this substance has led to heart or nervous system problems.
+In a very small number of cases, this substance has led to heart or nervous system problems.

 |Relief Factor Calm||$21.95||Passionflower, Phosphatidylserine|